DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "I understood your strength well.
 There is also Reiren, so if you join forces, it might be possible for you to free the elder."

 "Did you let yourself to be defeated on purpose?
-Even though you're Alfreya's subordinate."
+Even though you're Alfreyja's subordinate."

 "Who knows...
 This is not something I can tell you by myself."